vivianusdjpy/Auto_Cropping_Documents-in-Python/README.md

 # Auto_Cropping_Documents-in-Python
 Edge detection and automatic image cropping.
-Useful for documents Image Processing.
-This is a useful pre-processing step in document classification.
+This is a useful image pre-processing step in Image Processing for document classification.